 - Owned by Carnival Corporation and operated by AIDA Cruises, AIDAprima is supplied (bunkered) by Galp LNG.
-The liner is amounted to the average daily consumption of 42.000 standard households.
+The liner has average daily consumption of 42.000 standard households.
 LNG for the ship was delivered via cryogenic cistern truck, maintaining the gas at very low temperatures.
 Port's LNG supply service is partnership with the Sousa-owned Gaslink company that specializes in transportation and logistics between mainland Portugal and Port Funchal.

 - Galp Energia is Portugal’s only integrated oil and gas operator.
 The company specializes in oil and natural gas production and refining, marketing and sales, as well as power generation.
 In 2016, Galp Energia reported a turnover of EUR 15 million and Net income RCA EUR 537 million.
 The company employs around 6500 people, has active presence in 11 countries, operates 25 refineries and 1435S service stations.